 18. Thanedar – Exporter Of Apples

-Surrounded by the apple and cherry orchards, this beautiful getaway in Himachal Pradesh is perfect to enjoy a relaxing time.
-This place exports cartons of fresh and juicy apples to all over India and even overseas.
+Surrounded by the apple and cherry orchards, this hidden place in Himachal Pradesh is a beautiful getaway that is perfect to enjoy a relaxing time.
+This place exports cartons of fresh and juicy apples all over India and even overseas.
 Alongside that, there are many resorts that are beautiful and make a great escape amidst nature.
 The valley also has some ancient temples like Nag Devta Temple and lakes and churches which can be explored while admiring the beauty of the snow-covered mountains.
+So what are you waiting for?
+Explore these secret places in Himachal whenever around.

 Distance From Delhi: 417 Kms